keras-team/keras-hub/CONTRIBUTING.md

 ### Linux (recommended)

-Run the following to create a tensorflow install, or adapt it to suit your needs.
+To setup a complete environment with TensorFlow, a local install of keras-nlp, and all development tools, run the following or adapt it to suit your needs.

 ```shell
 # Create and activate conda environment.